 With this ravenous powerhouse in your workshop, you’ll be able to rip lengthy wooden boards with a table saw at a relatively quick pace, and most importantly, with sheer accuracy.

-Miter saws on the other hand, whether they're a single bevel vs dual bevel miter saw are better utilized for cutting wooden materials at particular angles for specific applications.
+Miter saws on the other hand, whether it’s a single bevel vs dual bevel miter saw are better utilized for cutting wooden materials at particular angles for specific applications.
 Think crown molding or picture frame cutting jobs.

-Whether it's a straightforward cross-cut, miter cut, and or bevel cut, a miter saw can take on any angle with absolute ease.
+Whether it’s a straightforward cross-cut, miter cut, or bevel cut, a miter saw can take on any angle with absolute ease.